Andalo: Geography

 The town lies on the Paganella plateau, between the mountains Piz Galin, elevation 2442 m, and Paganella, 2125 m, and its territory is part of the Adamello-Brenta natural park.

 History

 The area was first settled during the Middle Ages, and used to be divided into 13 hamlets called “masi” (Bortolon, Cadin, Casanova, Clamer, Dos, Fovo, Ghezzi, Melchiori, Monech, Pegorar, Perli, Pont and Toscana), which eventually merged into a single town.
 This fragmentation can still be noticed, especially in the most isolated masi (for instance, maso Pegorar).

 During the second part of the 20th century the village became one of the most famous touristic resorts in Trentino, mainly due to its skiing facilities.

 Economy

 The local economy, once reliant exclusively on agriculture, is now almost completely centered on tourism (both during the summer and the winter, as opposed to some of the surrounding towns), mainly due to the town's position within the Dolomites.

 As a result of tourism, Andalo is among the wealthiest towns in the province and in the country.
+The Paganella Ski Resort is located in the municipality, where Alpine Rockfest is held annually.